lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 # Security Strengths {#arnold}

-Instead of defining the strength of a quantum algorithm in a traditional manner using the imprecise notion of bits of security, NIST has instead elected to define security levels by picking a reference scheme, which NIST expects to offer notable levels of resistance to both quantum and classical attack.
+Instead of defining the strength of a quantum algorithm in a traditional manner using the imprecise notion of bits of security, NIST has defined security levels by picking a reference scheme, which NIST expects to offer notable levels of resistance to both quantum and classical attack.
 To wit, an algorithm that achieves NIST PQC security level 1 must require computational resources to break the relevant